CleasbyCode/pdvrdt/README.md

 Demo Videos: [**Twitter**](https://youtu.be/rVsZxWgmurE) / [**Reddit**](https://youtu.be/p34bii_b8n4)

-Your data file is encrypted & compressed.
+Your embedded data file is encrypted & compressed.

 *To post/share file-embedded PNG images on **Reddit**, you need to use the **-r** option.*
 *To post/share file-embedded PNG images on **Mastodon**, you need to use the **-m** option.*